DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/multus-underlay/index.md

 ### Router-Plugin

-The Router plug-in sets some routing rules in Pod Netns, so that the data packets from the host and the cluster are forwarded from the Pod's eth0 (the network card created by the default CNI), while the data packets from outside the cluster are forwarded from the network card created by MacVLAN/SRIOV .
+The Router plug-in sets some routing rules in pod Netns, so that the data packets from the host and the cluster are forwarded from the eth0 (the NIC created by the default CNI) in the pod, while the data packets from outside the cluster are forwarded from the NIC created by MacVLAN/SRIOV .
 The following is an example configuration of a Multus CRD instance with the Router plug-in and MacVLAN:

 ```yaml